Maybe you’ve been hearing news stories about the superbug causing alarm in the US: antibiotic-resistant gonorrhea.

 Within this celebration of sexual freedom is a darker truth.
 Sexually transmitted infections are running rampant among older Americans, with STI rates doubling among 50- to 90-year-olds in the past decade.

 Many seniors who are hitting the dating scene after a long hiatus are ill prepared.
-Sex ed for older generations focused on avoiding pregnancy – or even abstinence.
+Sex-ed for older generations focused on avoiding pregnancy — and might even have recommended abstinence.
 Condoms, if discussed at all, were marketed as contraceptives, and who cares about those post-menopause?

 The problem is, seniors are at increased risk for STIs due to the biological changes of aging.